amdeilami/Linear-Regression/README.md

 In the aforementioned example we have 2 features in each row (the first two numbers), the third number is the sample output for the corresponding features.

-I think you are able to run this project on MATLAB with almost no modification, not sure, check it out!
+I think you are able to run this project on MATLAB (instead of Octave) with almost no modification, not sure, check it out!